jdu9a0009/attendance_backend/clone-attendance-backend.md

    - Click on the "Compare & pull request" button.
    - Provide a clear title and description for your pull request.

+3. **Create a Pull Request**
+   - Go to your repository on GitHub.
+   - Click on the "Compare & pull request" button.
+   - Provide a clear title and description for your pull request.

 By following these steps, you can contribute effectively to the `jdu9a0009/attendance_backend` repository.